bhstark2/latency/report.md

 to the GSLB.
 In some cases, the client device may use a DNS recursive resolver that is not geographically (or, topologically) nearby.
-This may occur as a result of an ISP's DNS recursive resolvers, used by its customers, or public DNS recursive resolver services, (e.g.: Google, Cloudflare, etc.), are not geographically distributed in close proximity to client's devices or when a user manually overrides the DNS recursive resolver IP addresses in their client.
+This may occur as a result of an ISP's DNS recursive resolvers, used by its customers, or public DNS recursive resolver services, (e.g., Google, Cloudflare, etc.), are not geographically distributed in close proximity to client's devices or when a user manually overrides the DNS recursive resolver IP addresses in their client.
 The IETF has published RFC 7871,